jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 Duration: 60 minutes

-Before initiating ths afternoons hands-on lab, you will setup an environment to use for the rest of the exercises.
+Before initiating this afternoons hands-on lab, you will setup an environment to use for the rest of the exercises.

 ### Task 1: Download GitHub resources

-1. Open a browser window to the Cloud Workshop GitHub repository (<https://github.com/microsoft/MCW-Modern-cloud-apps>).
+1. Open a browser window to the Cloud Workshop GitHub repository (<https://github.com/jamespearse80/ICRC-Modern-Cloud-Apps>).

 2. Select **Clone or download**, then select **Download Zip**.